-Labors of Hercules were so exhausting ( and still are today) that Aqua Regia had the air of being a too good to be true shortcut to “open” or dissolve crude matter metallic gold into Mercurius/Secret Fire.
+Labors of Hercules were so exhausting ( and still are today) that Aqua Regia had the air of being too good to be a true shortcut to “open” or dissolve crude matter metallic gold into Mercurius/Secret Fire.
 Aqua Regia in latin means the water of the king.
 Indeed Aqua is an allegory for universal solvent and king for metallic gold.
-Actually Aqua Regia cannot in any way be employed in Alchemy as the legendary Alkahest.
+Aqua Regia cannot be employed in Alchemy as the legendary Alkahest.
 The Spit of the Moon.
-For the chemical solution of metallic gold in Aqua Regia does not really bring to the exterior what is hidden inside gold.
-Here I don’t mean the splitting of the Au2 molecule in mono-atomic Au, for I would rather interested in gold electronic cloud, since this seems to be full of Secret Fire.
-Which is our matter as well as our cooking tool.
+The chemical solution of metallic gold in Aqua Regia does not bring to the exterior what is hidden inside the gold.
+Here I don’t mean splitting the Au2 molecule in mono-atomic Au, for I would rather be interested in the gold electronic cloud since this seems full of Secret Fire, which is our matter and our cooking tool.
 Subject, Subjectum Artis, as well as function.
-I don’t mean to be tedious, but only Spirit/Mercurius, that’s to say a more handy Secret Fire coming out of laboratory work, can be our solvent.
-Since very few alchemists did know about Secret Fire, the many tried to get to seeds of matter through matter ultimate units.
+I don’t mean to be tedious, but only Spirit/Mercurius, that’s to say, a more handy Secret Fire coming out of laboratory work, can be our solvent.
+Since very few alchemists did know about Secret Fire, many tried to get to seeds of matter through matter’s ultimate units.
 Although metallic gold finely dividing takes its part in salts volatilization to get Alkahest/Universal Solvent.

-In 2005, at phantomplay.com (now expired), I found this very exhaustive presentation of Aqua Regia preparation from Ammonium chloride and Saltpeter ( Potassium Nitrate) ending to fulminating gold, which I thought to post here, not before having communicate them my appreciation as well as special thanks.
+In 2005, at phantomplay.com (now expired), I found this exhaustive presentation of Aqua Regia preparation from Ammonium chloride and Saltpeter ( Potassium Nitrate) ending to fulminating gold, which I thought to post here, not before having communicated to them my appreciation as well as special thanks.
 Well done, phantom!

 Heating the Ammonium Chloride and Potassium Nitrate mixture first causes some of the Ammonium Chloride to sublime.
 This is then followed by a formation of a yellow substance which distills from the mixture.

-The vapor which is distilled is condensed in another test tube in a beaker of crushed ice.
-The vapor appears to be Nitric Acid with no indication Chlorine.
+The distilled vapor is condensed in another test tube in a beaker of crushed ice.
+The vapor appears to be Nitric Acid with no indication of Chlorine.
 Some sublimated Ammonium Chloride or Ammonium Salt appears in the glass connection tube and on the wall of the test tube.